The risks of terminating a business contract can be significant, ranging from financial loss to reputational damage and even legal disputes.

 - Why is it important to get contract termination right?

-- What happens if you end a commercial contract without the right to do so?
+- What happens if you terminate a business contract without the right to do so?

 - What happens if you do not follow the termination clause in the contract?